DFE-Digital/fh-shared-kernel/examples/GovSignInExample/GovSignInExample/ReadMe.txt

-											configured in the stubUsers.json to keep the appsettings.json file more readable StubAuthentication.UseStubClaims			-	If true will append stubbed claims to a one-login user StubAuthentication.StubClaims				-	Only used if the UseStubAuthentication = false and UseStubClaims = true StubAuthentication.PrivateKey				-	Private key to be used to sign bearer token
+											configured in the stubUsers.json to keep the appsettings.json file more readable StubAuthentication.UseStubClaims			-	If true will append stubbed claims to a one-login user StubAuthentication.StubClaims				-	Only used if the UseStubAuthentication = false and UseStubClaims = true